lulubinbin/WC-2026-E11502007-Lubin/Lab1 - Analyzing UE–gNB Connectivity in an OAI 5G SA Network/report.md

 - The message carried inside is a Registration request.

 6. At the end of this procedure, is the UE only connected to the gNB, or is it already registered with the 5G Core?
 Explain.
 - At the end of the procedure, the UE is only connected to the gNB.
 Network registration is not complete yet.
+It is a separate, subsequent process where the 5G core network authenticates the user subscription and officially accepts the device.

 ### Checkpoint 3: RRC Connection Establishment — 35 points